Managing Instagram marketing to boost awareness and sales for a supplement brand through daily content, influencer outreach, and engagement campaigns.

 Mobile Shopping as the Default

-Mobile commerce now accounts for over half of ecommerce transactions in Japan.
+Mobile commerce now accounts for over half of e-commerce transactions in Japan.
 Brands like Rakuten, Amazon Japan, and PayPay Mall are investing heavily in mobile optimization, ensuring faster checkout, in-app rewards, and AI-driven recommendations.

 As Japanese shoppers increasingly rely on their phones for everyday purchases, businesses must ensure that both apps and mobile websites are frictionless, responsive, and visually intuitive.